YOUR WATER AND WASTEWATER RATES

 • Installation of automated meter reading systems, which increase efficiency and reduce labor costs.

-• Investment in leak detection equipment/programs to minimize water lost through water mains.
+• Investment in leak detection equipment/programs to minimize water lost through water main leaks.

-• For nearly a decade, New Jersey American Water has been assisting residential customers who qualify through its H2O Help to Others Program™ with grants and service charge discounts.
+Yes.
+New Jersey American Water assists residential customers who qualify through its H2O Help to Others Program™ in two ways: grants and Universal Affordability discounts.

 • Grants: Under the company’s H2O assistance program, customers who qualify may receive a grant of up to $500 to help pay their water bill.
-To qualify for this program, customers must be at or below 300% of the Federal Poverty Income Guidelines.
+To qualify for this program, customers must be at or below 300% of the Federal Poverty Level.

 Household Income